-Percutaneous endoscopic gastrostomy (PEG) is a procedure that places a tube through the abdominal wall and into the stomach.
+Percutaneous endoscopic gastrostomy (PEG) places a tube through the abdominal wall and into the stomach.

 - Feed a person who has a hard time sucking or swallowing, or who is otherwise unable to eat